Ali56Arif/Somali-Information-Retrieval-Corpus-and-Building-Somali-Search-Engine/README.md

+# Somali Information Retrieval Corpus: Bridging the Gap between Query Translation and Dedicated Language Resources

-# Official GitHub for the paper: Somali Information Retrieval Corpus: Bridging the Gap between Query Translation and Dedicated Language Resources
+# This is the official GitHub for the paper: Somali Information Retrieval Corpus: Bridging the Gap between Query Translation and Dedicated Language Resources

-# This Repository contains the files of
+# The Repository contains: